vorburger/eLang/README.md

 While using Xtext, it's not currently built on the (new) xBase; plan to look at how it's possible to base it on / re-use (some) xBase infrastructure - while still keeping the syntax.

+Copyright (c) 2011 Michael Vorburger (http://www.vorburger.ch) and others.

 Licensed under the Eclipse Public License (EPL).

-Michael Vorburger, 2011-08-07 (Initial Publication)